MEA State President

 State President’s Message

-The President of the Maine Elks Association for 2022 to 2023 is Albert Ingraham, PER from the Elks Lodge #2788 in Wells, ME.
+The President for the Maine Elks Association for 2023 to 2024 is Sandi Anderson, PER from Waterville Lodge #905, Waterville, ME.

 Sandi was second of four children, born in Sidney, NY, where her Father and Uncle were charter members of Sidney Lodge #2175.
 Her father was an engineer at a plastics company and Sandi’s first job was working with her dad at the auto body shop he ran on the side.
 By the time she was five she was taping and sanding cars for paint and in her teens she was doing all the body work and priming.
 When dad bought a service station, she continued with the body work and was getting experience on the mechanical side of auto mechanics when her family moved to Washington where she graduated from high school in Tacoma.

 Her parents returned to New York where her father started a plastics blow molding company, and Sandi remained in Oregon working first real job was as a cashier for Fred Meyers.
 Sandi married and became a stay-at-home mom when she had her first child.
 Her family had expanded to four little ones, and living in Ridgefield, WA was only 25 miles from Mt.
 St Helens when it erupted on May 18th, 1980.
 Most of the ash went eastward so Sandi’s family was lucky.

 When Sandi and her husband parted she packed her kids into a Ryder truck and moved back to New York.
 Her father had passed, and the new single mom and her mother were able to provide each other some support.